Have you maintained a Facebook profile at any point since 2007?

 In 2018, a scandal involving a political consulting firm called Cambridge Analytica revealed the extent to which Facebook deceived consumers.
 The consulting firm was able to access the personal data of up to 87 million Facebook users.
 In 2019, the Federal Trade Commission and Department of Justice announced that Facebook would pay a $5 billion penalty – the largest ever imposed by the FTC – to settle charges that the company had “deceiv[ed] users about their ability to control their privacy information.”

-Not only did Facebook secretly leverage its user data to sell targeted advertising, but the company also used it to identify emerging competitors which posed a threat to its social-media monopoly.
+According to the lawsuit, not only did Facebook secretly leverage its user data to sell targeted advertising, but the company also used it to identify emerging competitors which posed a threat to its alleged social-media monopoly.
 As outlined in the complaint, “Facebook illegally maintains this monopoly power by deploying a buy-or-bury strategy that thwarts competition and harms both users and advertisers.”

-As the complaint states, “Rather than competing on the merits, Facebook used the valuable consumer data that it was harvesting to identify incipient competitors with the most likely path to meaningful market share gains.”
-Facebook would then engage in “a buy-or-bury strategy” and “made clear that it would copy incipient competitors’ innovations and discriminatorily shut off these firms’ access to Facebook’s valuable user data if they did not sell their businesses to Facebook first.”
+As the complaint claims, “Rather than competing on the merits, Facebook used the valuable consumer data that it was harvesting to identify incipient competitors with the most likely path to meaningful market share gains.”
+Facebook would then engage in “a buy-or-bury strategy” and “made clear that it would copy incipient competitors’ innovations and discriminatorily shut off these firms’ access to Facebook’s valuable user data if they did not sell their businesses to Facebook first,” according to the complaint.

-According to the complaint, this dynamic “made it easier for Facebook to acquire competitors” – including Instagram and WhatsApp – ”at a reduced price.”
-If a company turned down Facebook’s buy offer, it then faced being strong-armed out of competition.
+Plaintiffs say that this dynamic “made it easier for Facebook to acquire competitors” — including Instagram and WhatsApp — ”at a reduced price.”
+If a company turned down Facebook’s buy offer, according to the lawsuit, it then faced being strong-armed out of competition.
 For instance, when Snapchat turned down Facebook’s $3 billion acquisition offer, Facebook launched Instagram Stories, which the complaint states was “nearly identical” to a rival Snapchat product also called “Stories,” and overtook its predecessor in 2017.

 YOUR CONSUMER RIGHTS

-Had Facebook not engaged in its anticompetitive scheme, the lawsuit states that the company would have been required to provide consumers greater value in return for their data.
-Instead, Facebook violated antitrust laws by requiring its users to give away things of material value. including personal information and attention.
-Facebook then sold those things to third parties, including advertisers.
-The lawsuit seeks recovery for consumers’ losses and other relief to prevent Facebook from harming consumers and destroying competition.
+The lawsuit claims that had Facebook not engaged in its allegedly anticompetitive scheme, the company would have been required to provide consumers greater value in return for their data.
+Instead, plaintiffs say, Facebook violated antitrust laws by requiring its users to give away things of material value, including personal information and attention.
+Facebook then allegedly sold those things to third parties, including advertisers.
+The lawsuit seeks recovery for consumers’ alleged losses and other relief.

 TOP CONSUMER LITIGATION FIRM

-Hagens Berman is one of the most successful consumer litigation law firms in the United States, achieving than $320 billion in settlements for consumers in lawsuits against major technology firms, retailers and auto manufacturers.
+Hagens Berman is one of the most successful consumer litigation law firms in the United States, having secured settlements valued at more than $320 billion for plaintiffs in class-action lawsuits.
 Hagens Berman has achieved record-breaking settlements in antitrust cases, and your claim will be handled by attorneys experienced in consumer antitrust law.

 NO COST TO YOU

-There is no out-of-pocket cost or fee to join this case.
-In the event that Hagens Berman or any other firm obtains a settlement that provides benefits to class members, the court will decide a reasonable fee to be awarded to the legal team for the class.
+In no case will any class member ever be asked to pay any out-of-pocket sum.
+In the event Hagens Berman or any other firm obtains a settlement that provides benefits to class members, the court will decide a reasonable fee to be awarded to the class's legal team.

 CASE TIMELINE